10 Common Types of Construction Site Accidents

 Overexertion is a common injury on construction sites.
 These areas and jobs take place in the extreme heat or cold.
 In hot climates, overexertion could lead to heat stroke, dehydration, or passing out.
 For cold climates, injuries could include frostbite or hypothermia.

-Now you know some of the most common types of accidents that can take place.
+Now you know some of the most common types of construction site accidents that can take place.
 Have you been in a construction site accident and were seriously injured?
 Contact one of our personal injury lawyers today to discuss your next steps.